- Why is a business analyst essential for IT efficiency?

 In this way, both small and big companies receive the benefits of business analyst outsourcing.

-We also have article about Business Intelligence Analyst.
+We also have an article about Business Intelligence Analyst.
 Find out the difference between BA and BI.

 Business analysts are an essential part of any development team.